nauqh/jobboard-automation/README.md

 python main.py
 ```

-> The server has integrated the script as a cron job and will be running on a weekly basis at 8AM Monday GMT+7.
+> The server has integrated the script as a cron job and will be running on a weekly basis at 8 AM Monday GMT+7.

 ## 7. Customization
 - Candidate Profile: Adjust `profile.json` to accurately reflect the candidate's information.